carriegale2710/employee-creator/README.md

 ## Design Goals / Approach

-- Design goals
+- Design goals:

+  - [ ] Understandable and maintainable by other developers.
+  - [ ] Robust and handle error situations.

-- why did you implement this the way you did?
+- Why did you implement this the way you did?
+  - Use a top-down approach for backend using TDD framework
+    - Why? : write up basic tests before coding to understand functionality, entity shapes & edge cases.

 ---